 Reclaiming wildlife habitat yard by yard is a vital step anyone can take just outside their door.
 Re-establishing native plant communities and protecting the local watershed with sustainable gardening practices is what gardening for wildlife is all about.

-- Decide on the type of habitat garden based on your region.
-There many options, such as bird, bee and butterfly friendly gardens, rain gardens and water gardens, meadow or prairie garden, etc. Existing trees and plantings in your yard may help dictate what native plants will do well.
+There many options, such as bird-, bee-, and butterfly-friendly gardens, rain gardens and water gardens, meadow or prairie gardens, etc. Existing trees and plantings in your yard may help dictate what native plants will do well.

-- Observe the amount of sun and shade your intended garden habitat receives during the day.
+Observe the amount of sun and shade your intended garden habitat receives during the day.
 For example, any area that gets six or more hours of sunlight will thrive with sun-loving plants.
 Areas that tend to collect water or stay moist will be suitable for more wetland plants.
-Learn more about Natural Landscape Considerations.

-- Prepare your site for planting.
 Clear new planting site of all turf grass and weeds, unless your soil is too compacted to plant in—natives do not need much soil amendment.
 In fact, soil that is too rich and loamy results in very tall plants that can flop over.

-- Decide on a focal point for each garden bed or section of your yard.
 These can be natural, like an anchoring shrub, tree, or hollow log.
-Human touches, like a bird bath, fountain, bench or sculpture can add interest and draw people into the landscape.
+Human touches, like a birdbath, fountain, bench, or sculpture can add interest and draw people in to the landscape.

-- Balance the “natural look” with some definition.
-Well-designed borders, paths, hedges, plant islands and fencing frame the features of the garden and provide a neat appearance that your neighbors will appreciate.
+Well-designed borders, paths, hedges, plant islands, and fencing frame the features of the garden and provide a neat appearance that your neighbors will appreciate.

-- Select plants that provide year-round diversity.
-Wildlife need food, water, cover, places to raise young with flowers, shrubs, trees and grasses all year.
-To understand the benefits of these read about Plant for Diversity then explore the types of plants and wildlife native to your area by entering your zip code in the Native Plant Finder.
+Wildlife need food, water, cover, and places to raise young with flowers, shrubs, trees, and grasses all year.
+To understand the benefits of these read about Plant for Diversity, then explore the types of plants and wildlife native to your area by entering your zip code in the Native Plant Finder.